 A sixth-generation Bay Area native, Tim grew up exploring the hills of rural west Marin, building houses in the summer, reading countless books and cooking.
 In addition to his interests in philosophy, history and politics, he studied Cell Biology and Biochemistry at Sonoma State, and was involved in plant genome mapping at the USDA.
-While working towards a PhD in molecular plant pathology at Cornell University, he realized he would never be content being in a lab all day, and in 1997, headed back to his native California to study Enology and Viticulture at UC Davis.
+While working towards a PhD in molecular plant pathology at Cornell University, he realized he would never be content confined to a lab, and in 1997, headed back to his native California to study Enology and Viticulture at UC Davis.

 “Wine sits at the nexus of so many fields of study: history, culture, biology and biochemistry to name just a few.
 The fruit itself is the product of a complex interaction of the vine with its environment, influenced by the hand of the grower and the vagaries of the vintage.
 Every fermentation,” he says, “is a living system.
 It has its own ecology, and it evolves over time.
 Wine is as complex a matrix as you could imagine, and in the end its enjoyment is a social event predicated on history and culture.”
-While at UC Davis, Tim interned at Stag’s Leap Wine Cellars, was the research enologist at Opus One, and left Davis to be named winemaker for S. Anderson and then Cliff Lede.
-In 2004 he began consulting for wineries in Napa Valley and Sonoma County.
+While at UC Davis, Tim interned in the cellar at Stag’s Leap Wine Cellars, was the research enologist at Opus One, and left Davis to be named winemaker for S. Anderson Vineyard, which soon became Cliff Lede.
+In 2004 he left Cliff Lede and began consulting for wineries in Napa Valley, Sonoma County, and beyond.

 Founded in 1990 by Jim Barbour, Barbour Vineyards LLC is one of Napa Valley's leading vineyard management and development companies.
 Its clients include producers of some of the Valley's most sought-after wines and owners of its most respected vineyards.